unparalleled-js/docs-1/connectors/wrike/update-task-action.md

     <tr>
       <td>Share task with users</td>
       <td>
         Select users who will share this task.
-You can define users with a source list or by with the user ID.
+You can define users with a source list or manually input their user ID.
       </td>
     </tr>
      <tr>
       <td>Unshare task with users</td>
       <td>
-        Remove selected users from the task sharing.
-You can define users with a source list or by with the user ID.
+        Remove selected users from sharing the task.
+You can define users with a source list or manually input their user ID.
       </td>
     </tr>
     <tr>
       <td>Remove parent folders</td>
       <td>
-        Remove the task from the specified folders.
-You can define folders with a source list or with the folders ID.
+        Remove the task from the specified parent folders.
+You can define folders with a source list or manually input the folder ID.
       </td>
     </tr>
     <tr>
       <td>Add parent folders</td>
       <td>
         Select folders to be marked as parent folders.
-You can define folders with a source list or with the folders ID.
+You can define folders with a source list or manually input the folder ID.
       </td>
     </tr>
     <tr>
       <td>Add assignee</td>
       <td>
         Select users who will be assigned to this task.
-You can define users with a source list or with the user ID.
+You can define users with a source list or manually input their user ID.
       </td>
     </tr>
     <tr>
       <td>Remove assignee</td>
       <td>
         Remove selected users from the task assigned list.
-You can define users with a source list or with the user ID.
+You can define users with a source list or manually input their user ID.
       </td>
     </tr>
     <tr>
       <td>Add super tasks</td>
       <td>
         The newly created task will be marked as a subtask to the specified task.
-You can define task with a source list or with the task ID.
+You can define task with a source list or manually input their user ID.
       </td>
     </tr>
     <tr>
-      <td>Removed super tasks</td>
+      <td>Remove super tasks</td>
       <td>
         Remove the task from the specified super task.
-You can define task with a source list or with the task ID.
+You can define task with a source list or manually input their user ID.
       </td>
     </tr>
     <tr>